-Each residence hall has lounge areas for recreation and entertaining, coin operated laundry facilities, a small kitchen area for personal cooking, and landline service that is offered for \$8.00 per month.
-Cable TV and internet access are available in each room.
-Unless otherwise noted, each room has two beds, a desk and shelving unit, a closet, and dresser drawers.
-As of Fall 2016 all residence halls are co-ed.
-Cook, McCulloch and Dakota are community style halls.
-Lura Manor and Crane Hall's rooms are arranged in suites (two double rooms and a private bath per suite).
+Each residence hall has lounge areas for recreation and entertaining, laundry facilities, kitchen access for personal cooking, and landline service that is offered for a fee.
+Internet access is available wirelessly and in each room.
+Unless otherwise noted, each room has two beds, a desk, a shelving unit, a closet, and dresser drawers.
+All residence halls are co-ed.
+Cook, McCulloch and Dakota are community bath style halls.
+Lura Manor and Crane Hall's rooms are suites style bath, two double rooms share a private bath.